-Possible Causes: Remedies: Use of high resin wood, such as pine.
-Completely avoid using if at all possible.
+Remedies: • Completely avoid using if at all possible.
 If hardwoods are not available, fuel the furnace with smaller loads.
-This will cause the thermostat to call for more heat more often, which will initiate the running of the draft blwoer.
+This will cause the draft control to call for more heat more often.
 Consequently, the fires will be hotter, thereby reducing the accumulation of creosote.
-Under-firing the furnace has caused low flue gas temperature.
-Install flue gas thermometer and maintain stack temperatures between 300° and 400° F. Insufficient chimney draft. • See #9.
-Using uninsulated stove pipe for the chimney, especially if the construction is on the exterior of the home.
+Install flue gas thermometer and maintain stack temperatures between 300° and 400° F. • See #9.
 DANGER: Never use uninsulated stove pipe as chimney.
 It must not be used on the inside of your home due to high stack temperatures, which create an extreme fire hazard.
 Uninsulated pipe cannot be used as an outside flue because it causes rapid cooling of the stack gases, which causes them to condense as creosote on the inside of the flue.
-Improper connection in stove pipe causing air leakage or a structural defect in the chimney itself.
 Inspect entire flue run, from the exhaust stack of the furnace to the termination cap.
-Repair as necessary.
-Fire box not receiving adequate amount of oxygen.
-Furnace room may be too airtight to supply sufficient amount of oxygen for combustion.
+Repair as necessary. • Furnace room may be too airtight to supply sufficient amount of oxygen for combustion.
 Install an aperture to the outside consisting of a minimum of 12 square inches or 4 inches round.
-Use of an unlined masonry chimney with a large clay tile opening.
 Install stainless steel liner in masonry chimney to reduce creosote formation and improve draw.
 Use appropriate size stainless liner for the furnace.